-Being able to use Bitcoin to pay for mainstream services, no doubt represents one of the currency’s most recurring use case.
+Being able to use Bitcoin to pay for mainstream services no doubt represents one of the currency’s most recurring use cases.

-In that regard, it came with as little surprise when the leading U.K travel management company, Corporate Traveller revealed clients could pay for trips using either Bitcoin (BTC) or Bitcoin Cash (BCH).
+In that regard, it came as little surprise when a leading U.K. travel management company, Corporate Traveler, revealed clients could pay for trips using either Bitcoin (BTC) or Bitcoin Cash (BCH).

-As you rightly guessed, that move was made possible by another BitPay partnership and opened more travel with Bitcoin opportunities.
+As you rightly guessed, that move was made possible by another BitPay partnership that opened more travel with Bitcoin opportunities.

-Gemini and Flexa Brings Crypto to Retail Stores
+Gemini and Flexa Bring Crypto to Retail Stores

-Shoppers could complete payments using a scanner system embedded on Flexa’s cryptocurrency app known as Spedn and pay using either Bitcoin (BTC), Ether (ETH), Bitcoin Cash (BCH) and Gemini Dollar (GUSD).
+Shoppers can complete payments using a scanner system embedded on Flexa’s cryptocurrency app known as Spedn and pay using either Bitcoin (BTC), Ether (ETH), Bitcoin Cash (BCH) or Gemini Dollar (GUSD).

 Microsoft Adds Bitcoin As a Currency Option in Excel

-Moving away from leading companies now accepting Bitcoin, software company, Microsoft made the headlines when it introduced the cryptocurrency amongst other currency options available on its spreadsheet package, Excel.
+Moving away from leading companies now accepting Bitcoin, software company Microsoft made headlines when it introduced the cryptocurrency amongst other currency options available on its spreadsheet package, Excel.

-The move finally brought Bitcoin into a category that it now belongs.
-Given Microsoft’s influence on the software space, the move could lure others to recognize Bitcoin as a currency, thus, completing the round of mainstream penetration.
+The move finally brought Bitcoin into the category that it belongs to.
+Given Microsoft’s influence on the software space, the move could lure others to recognize Bitcoin as a currency, thus completing the round of mainstream penetration.

-Although first announced in December, details about Facebook’s crypto has become more evident since the start of the year.
+Although first announced in December, details about Facebook’s crypto have become more evident since the start of the year.

-The social media company plans to launch a stablecoin that will allow users on its messaging platforms to transfer money to friends on their list.
+The social media company plans to launch a stablecoin that will allow users on its messaging platforms to transfer money to friends on its list.

 With earlier reports even suggesting that the cryptocurrency will go live later this month, we may as well witness the birth of a successful cryptocurrency, since Facebook already boasts an extensive user base unlike most projects in the industry.